 Yes, in most U.S. states, driving in the left lane without passing or while impeding faster traffic can get you a ticket.
 Fines range from $20 to $750, depending on the state, and violations may add points to your driving record.

-Yes, as the speed limit does not give you permission to occupy the left lane.
+Yes, as the speed limit does not permit you to occupy the left lane.
 If you are driving the speed limit but blocking faster traffic behind you, you can still be cited for impeding traffic or for violating keep-right laws.

 A left lane violation can be used as evidence of negligence in a personal injury claim.
 Even if you rear-ended another vehicle, if that vehicle was illegally camping in the left lane, the other driver may share fault.
 An attorney will help establish liability and compensation.

-Si, atendemos a clientes que hablan español.
-Si usted o un ser querido ha tenido un accidente en Georgia o en los estados cercanos, y considera que el otro conductor estaba manejando ilegalmente en el carril de la izquierda, llámenos al (844) 308-8180.
+Sí, atendemos a clientes que hablan español.
+Si usted o un ser querido tuvo un accidente en Georgia, y considera que el otro conductor estaba manejando ilegalmente en el carril de la izquierda, contáctenos.
 Ofrecemos consultas gratis, sin pagos a menos que ganemos.

 State law limits the time you have to file a claim after an injury accident, so call today.